 - To return to a longer length, simply lift one or two rings off the hook.

 We use only the highest quality hardware—most of our hardware is stainless steel or solid brass for durability and longevity.
 Stainless steel bolt snaps are standard on all of our wheelchair leashes.
-Other leash snaps are available by special request, please see page 22.
+Other leash snaps are available by special request, please see page 22 of the info packet.

 Our leathers are incredibly durable, yet flexible.
 They feel great in your hands and if well-conditioned and maintained they simply get better and more supple with age.
 Leather will be assembled using braids in most cases, as braids are the strongest, most reliable method.